zhangmenghao/zhangmenghao.github.io/index.md

 From Feb., 2019 to Jul., 2019, I worked as a visiting scholar at Department of Computer Science and Engineering, Texas A&M University, under the supervision of [Prof. Guofei Gu](http://faculty.cs.tamu.edu/guofei/).

 Broadly, I mainly engaged in cutting-edge research in the fields of __programmable networks, high-performance networks, networked systems and network security__, with a long-term focus on enhancing the efficiency, security and reliability of networked systems in the face of rapidly growing network traffic and multifaceted application demands.
-Over the course of my career, I have published more than 30 papers in esteemed conferences and journals such as NDSS, NSDI, EuroSys, Security, INFOCOM, ICNP, RAID, HotNets, JSAC, TON, TDSC, TIFS, TPDS, with one of them earned the __Best Paper Award Nomination at IEEE INFOCOM 2021__.
+Over the course of my career, I have published more than 30 papers in esteemed conferences and journals such as NDSS, NSDI, EuroSys, Security, INFOCOM, ICNP, RAID, SoCC, HotNets, JSAC, TON, TDSC, TIFS, TPDS, with one of them earned the __Best Paper Award Nomination at IEEE INFOCOM 2021__.
 My recent research interests including:
 * Programmable Network (e.g., SDN, NFV, P4, DPDK, eBPF);
 * High-Performance Networking (e.g., RDMA, SmartNIC, DPU/IPU);
 * Distributed system for LLM (e.g., CXL, OCS, NCCL, Megatron/DeepSpeed, TensorRT-LLM);